jpndium/jpndium/README.md

-# jpnd
+# jpndium

-A repository of data related to the Japanese language.
+A compendium of data related to the Japanese language.

 ## Getting Started